rottytooth/Valence/readme.md

 ## Project Status

-This parses but is missing some key features.
-Known bugs have failing tests.
+The parser is functional but not finalized, as there may be changes to the grammar as testing continues.

 IN PROGRESS:
-* Splitting of complete programs and filtering of mismatched brackets
+* Interpreter with parallel execution
-* More complete / more representative sample programs
+* More complex / more representative sample programs
-* Transpiling to JS instead of pseudo-code
+* Transpile to JS instead of pseudo-code

-TO COME: Side-by-side execution and debugging.

 ## Instructions